KimL169/Hangman-iOS/docs/DesignDoc.md

 #### History
 **This class implements the methods for storage, retrieval and deletion of high scores.**

-//check if a new high score was acheived if so, save it.
-//make sure the database only contains 10 records and delete the lowest
-// if necessary.
 - (BOOL) newHighScore: (NSInteger)score
           difficulty:(NSInteger)difficulty
           matchCount:(NSInteger)matchCount;

-//saves a new game score to the database.
 - (void) createScore;

-//fetch all the records from the database.
 - (NSArray *) fetchScores;

-//delete all records from the database.
 - (void) deleteAllScores;

-//delete only the last(lowest) score from the database.
 - (void) deleteLastScore;

 Objective - C Style Guide